Rebilly/framepay-react/README.md

 ### Getting started

+> The example described in this readme can be found [here](example/readme-example).

 #### The FramePay context (`FramePayProvider`)
-FramePayProvider provides the settings to the FramePay api, see [Rebilly.initialize](https://rebilly.github.io/framepay-docs/reference/rebilly.html#rebilly-initialize)
+FramePayProvider provides the settings to the FramePay API, see [Rebilly.initialize](https://rebilly.github.io/framepay-docs/reference/rebilly.html#rebilly-initialize).

 ```jsx harmony
 // index.js